-The Solid Waste Division, 405 NW 39 Ave, operates on a 4-day/10-hour work week.
-The days/hours of operation are Monday through Thursday from 7 am to 6 pm.
+The Solid Waste Division is located at 405 NW 39th Ave., and operates on a 4-day/10-hour work week.
+The days/hours of operation are Monday through Friday from 8 am to 5 pm.

 Customer Service - 352 334-2330